Prince Louis' Six Godparents Revealed: All the Details

 Max Mumby/Indigo/Getty Images

 Nicholas van Cutsem: Van Cutsem is one of William's longtime pals.
 The two have experienced many major milestones together.
-According to The Telegraph, William was an usher in Van Cutsem's wedding to his wife Alice, and Van Cutsem guarded William and Kate's carriage during the 2011 royal wedding.
-If the name sounds familiar, it may also be because their daughter, Florence van Cutsem was a bridesmaid in Harry and Meghan's wedding.
+According to The Telegraph, William was an usher in Van Cutsem's wedding, and Van Cutsem guarded William and Kate's carriage during the 2011 royal wedding.
+If the name sounds familiar, it may also be because his daughter, Florence van Cutsem, was a bridesmaid in Harry and Meghan's wedding.

 David M. Benett/Dave Benett/Getty Images for The Charge II